pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

           size: 500Gi
       ```

-Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation.
+Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation or on [Github](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml).

 ### Deploy Pachyderm On The Kubernetes Cluster